mosteo/btrfs-status/README.md

 My personal assessment on btrfs status vs the official one at https://btrfs.wiki.kernel.org/index.php/Status

 ## Foreword
 After some years of using btrfs and following the official mailing list, I still see weekly horror stories posted there from unsuspecting users.
-I have come to have a personal idea of what is stable in the btrfs world, which I offer here to any interested party.
+I have come to have a personal idea of what stable means in the btrfs world, which I offer here to any interested party.

 Sure, this is my subjective interpretation; I may be wrong or unfairly critical, refer to btrfs experts if in doubt.